bwire300/runtime-env-resolver/README.md

 import { resolveEnvVariables, SSMProvider } from 'remote-env-resolver';

 /**
- *  Default usage (works automatically on AWS services such as EC2 or Lambda
+ *  Default (works automatically on AWS services such as EC2 or Lambda
- *  when an IAM role with SSM permissions exists)
+ *  when an IAM role with SSM permissions exists).
+ *
- * 	Pass credentials to SSMProvider constructor if outside of AWS or running locally
+ * 	Outside of AWS or running locally, pass credentials SSMProvider({ credentials, region })
  * **/
 await resolveEnvVariables(new SSMProvider());
 ```